shreyas12joshi/ML_GRAD_PROJECT/README.md

 # Otto product classification
-This is done as a part of Graduate Course Project, for Introduction to Machine Learning.
+This is done as a part of Graduate Course Project, for Introduction to Machine Learning EL-GY 9123.

 **Problem statement:**